 Effective: October 1, 2015

 - Requests for individual or recurring room reservations may be made at any time.
 Reservations are made by contacting the Assistant to the Chair & Manager, Deanna Spoth.
 (When applicable, the Undergraduate or Graduate offices may also make reservations).
 Reservation requests should include a description of the event, the date and time requested and a contact name.
+Faculty with affiliations outside of the department are asked to seek availability from all resources when considering space reservations.

 - Members of other departments may reserve MAE rooms no more than one week in advance and may not reserve rooms for full day events.
-(Exceptions to the latter may be requested by discussion with the Chair or Department Manager.)
+(Exceptions to the latter may be requested by discussion with the Chair or Senior Manager.)
 Rooms may not be reserved by members of the MAE department where the primary beneficiary is a member of another department unless these criteria are met.